emit-rs/emit/README.md

 Any other events emitted while this function executes will be correlated with it.
 Any other instrumented functions it calls will form a trace hierarchy.

 `emit` doesn't actually hardcode the concept of spans.
-They're an extension of its data model where everything is an event.
+They're an extension of its core data model based on the presence of some well-known properties.
 A span-aware emitter can treat these events specially.
 In OTLP for instance, these events can be sent via the traces signal instead of to logs.

 ## Sampling metrics

 `emit` doesn't have APIs for collecting metrics itself, that's left up to your application.
-What it does have is another extension to its data model for metric samples:
+What it does have is another extension to its data model for reporting metric samples:

 ```rust
 let sample = sample_bytes_written();